Ananym/welcome-to-nexus/character/marks.md

 To access these marks, you need to find the mysterious Bonhwa.
 Reaching Bonhwa involves fighting through a swarm of blinding ravens and then the Forever Tree, a passive enemy that has a huge amount of health.
 Find some strong help, then visit 19/92 in the Wilderness.

 Besides granting marks, Bonhwa will also let marked characters enchant certain weapons at the cost of 200m experience.
-Mark-enchanted spikes, charms, surges, and bloods make for usable weapons in a pinch, and are also used as components for some spells and shields.
+This is first available before il-san, at 80k/40k.
+Enchanted spikes, charms, surges, and bloods make for varyingly usable weapons in a pinch, and are also used as components for spells and shields.
+For more on enchanting, see [Equipment](character/99-equipment.mdid=enchantment).

 Bonhwa does also allow you to spend experience to raise your Might/Grace/Will beyond their natural limits.
 This doesn't really achieve anything useful.